EPCCed/20220421_GROMACS_introduction/_episodes/04-post-analysis.md

 does not complete.
 GROMACS does checkpointing during a simulation to allow this.

-A simulation can be restarted with
+A simulation can be restarted with:

 ```
 gmx_mpi mdrun -cpi state
 ```

-providing you have a state.cpt checkpoint file.
+providing you have a ``state.cpt`` checkpoint file.

 In our case our simulation ran to completion, so we cannot restart it, however we may extend it.
 This can be done by generating a new tpr